gangdong/gangdong.github.io/_posts/2019-12-21-Fingerprint-frmk3.markdown

     return reinterpret_cast<int64_t>(mDevice); // This is just a handle }
 ```
 openHal() will call the hw_get_module() to get the pointer to hw_module_t module, after then it will call the open() function.
-For now, the Fingerprintd is able to operate fingerprint device through the
+Once the HAL module is opened, the Fingerprintd is able to operate fingerprint device through the hw_device_t.
-hw_device_t.

 The funciton of the fingerprint module can be found at
 [fingerprint.h]({{site.url}}/daviddong.github.io/assets/docs/fingerprint.h) and [fingerprint.c]({{site.url}}/daviddong.github.io/assets/docs/fingerprint.c).

-For now, we have seen the whole process of the fingerprint working.
-now we can give the summary for the flow.
+For now, we have gone over the whole process of the fingerprint working. we can give the summary here.

 ServiceManager->FingerprintService.java->FingerprintDaemonProxy.cpp->fingerprint.c->vendorHal.cpp->vendorCA.cpp--------TEE->TA.c